EpiLink/EpiLink/docs/MaintainerGuide.md

     - ...
 ```

-* `welcomeUrl`: The URL the bot will send.
+* `welcomeUrl`: The URL the bot will send in the default welcome message.
 This should be the registration page, or any other URL which would lead the user to authenticate themselves.
 This URL is global (same for all servers) and is only used in the default welcome message.
-You can customize the message with `welcomeEmbed` in each server.
+You can use a custom embed instead of the default one with `welcomeEmbed` in each server -- the `welcomeUrl` value is ignored for servers which use a custom welcome embed.
 Can also be `~` if you do not need/want the welcome URL (e.g. you do not know it from the back-end configuration, or all of your welcome messages are customized).
 * `roles` *(optional, empty list `[]` by default)*: A list of [custom roles specifications](#discord-custom-roles-configuration).
 You can omit it if you do not use custom roles.
 * `servers`: A list of [server configurations](#discord-server-configuration).